tex-tar/tex-tar/README.md

 # Download Dataset and Weights

-Model weights and the MMTAD testset can be downloaded from the [link](https://zenodo.org/records/15857116).
+Model weights and the MMTAD testset can be downloaded from the [link](https://huggingface.co/Tex-TAR).
 To get access to the full dataset, please contact [Dr. Ravi Kiran Sarvadevabhatla](mailto:ravi.kiran@iiit.ac.in.)
 To fetch them via our script, simply run:

 ```bash
 bash download_weights.sh
 ```
-To download the dataset from huggingface, simply run
+To load the dataset from huggingface, simply run
 ```bash
 pip install datasets
 from datasets import load_dataset